| Strategy | What it does for Codex | Default | Customer-traffic average |

 In the Edgee Console, open Dashboard and manage your Codex’s settings right from the UI.- Enable

-tool_surface_reductionto opt into the alpha tool-surface compression. - Enable
+tool_surface_reductionto opt into the tool-surface compression. - Enable

 output_brevityif your Codex workflow produces long-form output worth tightening. - Disable